-Over the past few months there has been an increase in call forwarding fraud throughout Australasia.
-This type of fraud targets weak spots in a customer’s PABX or voicemail system, and can lead to customers being billed for services they didn’t use.
+In late 2013, there was an increase in call forwarding fraud throughout Australasia.
+This type of fraud worked by targeting weak spots in a customers' PABX system, or voicemail system.
+This activity can result in customers being billed for services they didn't use.

-By hacking into voicemail, offenders can set up call forwarding to make a large number of international calls to high cost destinations.
-In extreme cases, targeted businesses have incurred charges up to $300,000 with calls made to destinations such as such as Gambia, Sierra Leone and Latvia.
+By hacking into voicemail, offenders can set up call forwarding to make a large number of international calls, to high cost destinations.
+In extreme cases, targeted businesses have incurred charges up to $300,000, with calls typically made to destinations like Gambia, Sierra Leone, and Latvia.

 We’re working on other ways of protecting you and your business, but we also need your help by taking some steps to protect yourself.

 If you have any further questions, give us a call on 0800 400 888.